datafilter/HalfKey/motivation.md

 Of the password managers that seem trustworthy to me, I ranked them in order of least disgusting in terms of:
 * __Privacy__ - information collected about you, trackers, analytics, telemetry, application permissions, etc.
-* __App size__ - Without any 3D images or any assets that could take up a lot of space, I think app size can give us a rough indication of the number of dependendencies.
+* __App size__ - Without any 3D graphics or large assets that could take up a lot of space, I think app size can give us a rough indication of the number of dependendencies.
 A password manager is just a (very) fancy text editor.
 It seems wild to me how some of these apps manage to be a third of a GIGABYTE.
 A big house of cards with hidden bugs and buffer overflow potential everywhere.

 Regardless of password manager implementation, their response time to zero-day announcents or internal company data access policies, there is little to protect you if you leave your phone unlocked with your password manager open.